ilertha/Solana-AI-agent-tool/README.md

 # 🤖 Solana-AI-Agent-Tool

-The **AI Agent** is a pioneering entity developed on the **Solana blockchain**, combining advanced artificial intelligence with social media features and decentralized trading.
+The **Solana AI Agent** is a pioneering entity developed on the **Solana blockchain**, combining advanced artificial intelligence with social media features and decentralized trading.
 This innovative digital being aims to connect the worlds of AI, social media, and cryptocurrency.

 ### SAAT - Social Onchain Intelligence Agent (S.O.C.I.A)